 5 Ways to Encourage Your Child’s Self-Reliance

-One of the most complex parts of being a parent is watching your children grow.
-While it may be hard to picture your little one as an adult, it’s inevitably going to happen.
+Watching your children grow is one of the most complex parts of being a parent.
+While it may be hard to picture your little one as an adult, it will inevitably happen.
 To help children become well-balanced adults, it’s important to foster healthy boundaries and independence.
 And one way to do that is through principles of self-reliance.
-Putting in the work now while they are children will help them become successful adults in the future.
+Doing the work now while they are children will help them become successful adults.

 Self-reliance means reliance on one’s own abilities rather than depending on someone else.
 When you help children become self-reliant, they become more confident, happier, and well-adjusted for adulthood.
 That means that encouraging self-reliance is a big part of being a parent.
 Once children reach an age where they can think independently and explore their world, you can support their self-reliance.
 Here are 5 ways you can start.